mjec/pk-check-fido2/README.md

 # pk-check-fido2
-A script for use with polkit.spawn() to require a user to verify their presnce with a FIDO2 key
+A script for use with polkit.spawn() to require a user to verify their presence with a FIDO2 key

 I use this together with [1Password's SSH agent](https://developer.1password.com/docs/ssh/agent/) to allow me to authorize use of an SSH key by tapping my FIDO2 authenticator (Yubikey).
 However in principle this could be used anywhere polkit is used.